-There were no trading securities at December 31, 2011 or 2010.
+There were no trading securities as of December 31, 2012 and 2011.

 All securities are evaluated to determine whether declines in fair value below their amortized cost are other-than-temporary.
-In estimating other-than-temporary impairment losses on debt securities, management considers a number of factors including, but not limited to, (1) the length of time and extent to which the fair value has been less than amortized cost, (2) the financial condition and near-term prospects of the issuer, (3) the current market conditions and, (4) the intent of the Company to not sell the security prior to recovery and whether it is not more-likely-than-not that it will be required to sell the security prior to recovery.
-If the Company does not intend to sell the security, and it is unlikely the entity will be required to sell the security before recovery of its amortized cost basis, the Company will recognize the credit component of an otherthan-temporary impairment of a debt security in earnings and the remaining portion in other comprehensive income.
-For held to maturity debt securities, the amount of an otherthan-temporary impairment recorded in other comprehensive income for the noncredit portion would be amortized prospectively over the remaining life of the security on the basis of the timing of future estimated cash flows of the security.
+In estimating other-thantemporary impairment losses on debt securities, management considers a number of factors including, but not limited to (1) the length of time and extent to which the fair value has been less than amortized cost, (2) the financial condition and near-term prospects of the issuer, (3) the current market conditions and (4) the intent of the Company to not sell the security prior to recovery and whether it is not more-likely-than-not that it will be required to sell the security prior to recovery.
+If the Company does not intend to sell the security, and it is unlikely the entity will be required to sell the security before recovery of its amortized cost basis, the Company will recognize the credit component of an other-than-temporary impairment of a debt security in earnings and the remaining portion in other comprehensive income.
+For held to maturity debt securities, the amount of an other-thantemporary impairment recorded in other comprehensive income for the noncredit portion would be amortized prospectively over the remaining life of the security on the basis of the timing of future estimated cash flows of the security.